Quick Start

 3. Approved Skills enter .forecast/skills/ for reuse in the current and similar tasks.

-4. The library evolves over time and gradually becomes a team-level strategy asset.
+4. The library evolves over time and gradually becomes a team-level experience and workflow asset.

 Review principle

 Keep a small number of high-quality Skills rather than accumulating a large set of low-signal strategies.
-The value of the Skill library is trustworthiness, not size.
+The value of the Skill library is trustworthiness, validation, and reuse, not size.

 /cast-creation Command